aineus/aineus/README.md

 `Presently in development.
 Launching alpha version this Xmas`

-# AINeus
+# WhatsNews

 #### "Reclaim your newspaper."
 LLM-powered personalized news editing agents.

-AINeus is an open-source news aggregation and transformation platform that allows users to consume news content through customizable AI prompts.
-What makes AINeus unique is its flexibility to work with different Language Models (LLMs) - from OpenAI's GPT to open-source models like Llama and Mistral.
+WhatsNews is an open-source news aggregation and transformation platform that allows users to consume news content through customizable AI prompts.
+What makes WhatsNews unique is its flexibility to work with different Language Models (LLMs) - from OpenAI's GPT to open-source models like Llama and Mistral.

 ![logo](https://github.com/user-attachments/assets/5b350e65-6f5f-48d2-a444-43b74036b16b)